serpent-linux/website/content/about.md

  - Live kernel patching
  - Lots, lots more.
 We'll blog about it.

-#### Opinionated By Default

-A recurring theme that holds back the development of world-class Linux, is high tolerance for those holding Linux back.
-A perfect example is NVIDIA\* and their lack of support for accelerated Wayland support on their GPUs.
-Consequently, our project won't tolerate such decisions and will instead blacklist the NVIDIA proprietary drivers from the distribution.

-There are other examples that will emerge over time, and will become quite clear.

-The time for Linux distributions giving in, with thousands of man hours wasted working around negative actors, had come to an end.

 #### Support / Community

 Most development discussions happen on our IRC channel, `#serpentOS`, which can be found on